estape11/mender-docs/06.Artifact-creation/03.Containerized-application-updates/docs.md

 [/ui-accordion]

-To install the Docker Compose update module, run the following commands on your
+To install the Docker Compose Update Module, run the following commands on your
 device:
 <!--FIXME(AUTOVERSION): "app-update-module/%/"/app-update-module-->
 ```bash